jcgras/adventureTravel/docs/app-config/index.md

 ### Formatting the code

 One way to maintain a common style of code in the project is by using a code formatting tool.
 In this project we have used *Prettier*, which is also integrated with *ESLint*.
 Prettier supports JavaScript but also other formats like JSX or JSON.

-To include Prettier integrated with ESLint we have added `plugin:prettier/recommended` to ESLint configuration file `.eslintrc`.
+To include Prettier integrated with ESLint we have added `plugin:prettier/recommended` to the ESLint configuration file.

 _/.eslintrc_
 ```js